ewsgit/yourdash/packages/applications/uk-ewsgit-dash/README.md

 The homepage for YourDash

+## Features
-Choose which layout you want to use, Dash supports 2 layouts: 'Browser' and 'Dashboard'
+- Choose which layout you want to use, Dash supports 2 layouts: 'Browser' and 'Dashboard'

 ## Credits